astrogirlnim/GeneKnow/docs/DEPLOYMENT_GUIDE.md

-# 🚀 GenePredict Deployment Guide
+# 🚀 GeneKnow Deployment Guide

-This guide explains how to build, package, and distribute the GenePredict desktop application with its integrated Python pipeline server.
+This guide explains how to build, package, and distribute the GeneKnow desktop application with its integrated Python pipeline server.

 ## 📋 Table of Contents